 Like many breast cancer patients, especially younger women, Melissa wanted both breasts surgically removed for maximum peace of mind.
 Her doctors agreed that a double mastectomy was medically appropriate, but her insurance company would only cover the cost of a single mastectomy of her cancerous breast.

-“My doctors submitted the double mastectomy to insurance 9 times, all of which were denied,” Melissa says.
+“My doctors submitted the double mastectomy to insurance 9 times, all of which were denied,” Melissa said.
 “They said I didn’t need a double because I didn’t have a family history of breast cancer or have the gene mutation that increases risk.
 Initially, I went ahead with the single mastectomy and initial reconstruction, which were done at the hospital affiliated with my insurance company.
 I wanted the cancer out right away and that was my only option at the time.
 I also had chemotherapy and radiation done at the same hospital.”

 Dr. Lacey Stelle, a breast cancer surgeon who directs UW Health’s Rockford-based breast cancer program, was incredibly helpful.